 Where I currently co-work, lunch and other breaks are often moments to gather, to chat, to get to know people.
 And the co-working owners understand the impact those moments have.
 Often they organize a simple gathering over breakfast, lunch or ‘aperitivo’ with food cooked by my coworkers.

 The Berlin-based designer Olafur Eliasson has understood the importance of food at work.
-In his recent book The Kitchen, he shows that the investment his studio is doing in hiring a chef and allowing his staff to take a serious break from work pays back.
+In his book The Kitchen, he and his team show that the investment in hiring a chef and allowing his staff to take a serious break from work pays back.
 I hope that other employers will follow his example.

 Do you have a daily eating routine when you work?

 In general, I tend to be disciplined and eat healthy as it makes a difference in how I feel.
 For breakfast, I usually eat cereals and/or dark bread, while some days I prefer brioche at the bar.
 Usually, I cook lunches and dinners at home.
 When I’m on the go, I always bring some fruit to enjoy in the late morning and afternoon.
 However, I love biscuits and ice cream.
 So, of course, there are days in which I do enjoy some less healthy stuff.